Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/01-understanding-file-systems.md

 In theory you can make this file anywhere in your file system but we recommend making it inside your Desktop folder, to make it easy to access.

-1. **Create the folder** *cloudspan* in your *Desktop*.
+1. **Create the folder** `cloudspan` in your *Desktop*.

    Minimise all windows until you can see your desktop background.
 Right click and select *New*, then *Folder*.
-Name the folder *cloudspan*.
+Name the folder `cloudspan`.

-   You should see a folder icon appear on your desktop with the label *cloudspan*.
+   You should see a folder icon appear on your desktop with the label `cloudspan`.

-   Additionally, if you enter your file explorer application you should be able to click on the *Desktop* directory at the side and see the *cloudspan* folder.
+   Additionally, if you enter your file explorer application you should be able to click on the *Desktop* directory at the side and see the `cloudspan` folder.

-2. **Write down the absolute path** to your *cloudspan* folder.
+2. **Write down the absolute path** to your `cloudspan` folder.

    Find out what the absolute path is using your file manager application.
 Right click on the folder, or in any blank space inside the folder, and select *Properties*.

    The field called *Location* will tell you the absolute path for your folder.
 Once you have this written down, do not lose it!
-Now you can find your way back to the *cloudspan* folder whenever you need to, no matter where you are in your file structure.
+Now you can find your way back to the `cloudspan` folder whenever you need to, no matter where you are in your file structure.

-****

-We will then download your login key file to that folder and change its access permissions for the reasons given below.
-Finally we will login into your instance with ssh.
+## Download your login key file

+Next we will download your unique login key file from the email you received from the Cloud-SPAN team.
+This type of file is called a `.pem` file.
+It contains a certificate which allows you to communicate with the Cloud securely.
+Without the `.pem` file you cannot access the Cloud.

+For now we will use the file explorer to move the `.pem` file around.

+1. **Find out where downloads are saved** on your computer.

+   How you so this will depend on which browser you use.
+You can find instructions for changing your default download location in [Chrome](https://support.google.com/chrome/answer/95759?hl=en-GB&co=GENIE.Platform%3DDesktop), [Edge](https://support.microsoft.com/en-us/microsoft-edge/find-where-your-browser-is-saving-downloads-d3e83af6-68bb-aa90-3167-eeb657013902) or [Safari](https://support.apple.com/en-gb/guide/safari/sfri40598/mac).

+   If you already know which folder your downloads go to, then you can skip this step.

-2. **Download your login key file** to the folder you just created.
+2. **Download your login key file** to the folder you created a few minutes ago.

    Click on the link embedded in the email you received from the Cloud-SPAN team.

    **Mac users** may need to Click on 'download' when the file says it can't be opened.

-   If your browser asks you "where do you want to download the file?", choose the directory for the course you just created.
+   If your browser asks you "where do you want to download the file?", choose the `cloudspan` directory.

-   Otherwise, drag and drop your login key file from wherever it was downloaded to the folder for the course you created.
+   Otherwise, once downloading is finished, copy and paste/drag and drop your login key file from wherever it was downloaded to your `cloudspan` folder.